-For example, Income Tax (Earnings and Pensions) Act 2003, Part 7A.
+6 For example, Income Tax (Earnings and Pensions) Act 2003, Part 7A.

 For example, UBS AG v.
 HMRC and DB Group Services (UK) Limited v.
 HMRC [2016] UKSC 13 and RFC 2012 Plc (in liquidation) (formerly The Rangers Football Club Plc) v.
-Advocate General for Scotland [2017] UKSC 45.
+Advocate General for Scotland acquisition plans and restricted stock units are set out in the table below.
+It should be noted that in the United Kingdom it is common for restricted stock units to be structured as nil-cost stock options, as these offer greater flexibility over when income tax becomes payable and enable employers' social security obligations to be transferred to employees.

-Option Restricted stock acquisition plans Restricted stock units (structured as a nil cost option) Tax treatment upon grant No tax No tax if unrestricted market value paid; otherwise, income tax on discount if election to be taxed on grant is made No tax Tax treatment upon vesting No tax Income tax may arise on lifting of restrictions if unrestricted market value is not paid or if no election is made to be taxed on grant No tax Tax treatment on exercise Income tax on the difference between market value of shares on exercise and exercise price paid N/A Income tax on the difference between market value of shares on exercise and exercise price paid Tax treatment upon sale of underlying shares Capital gains tax payable on difference between share sale price and market value of shares on exercise Capital gains tax payable on difference between share sale price and market value of shares on acquisition (if no tax paid on vesting) Capital gains tax payable on difference between share sale price and market value of shares on exercise
+Option Restricted stock acquisition plans Restricted stock units (structured as a nil-cost option) Tax treatment upon grant No tax No tax if unrestricted market value paid; otherwise, income tax on discount if being taxed on grant is elected No tax Tax treatment upon vesting No tax Income tax may arise on lifting of restrictions if unrestricted market value is not paid or if no election is made to be taxed on grant No tax Tax treatment upon exercise Income tax on the difference between market value of shares on exercise and exercise price paid N/A Income tax on the difference between market value of shares on exercise and exercise price paid Tax treatment upon sale of underlying shares Capital gains tax payable on the difference between share sale price and market value of shares on exercise Capital gains tax payable on the difference between share sale price and market value of shares on acquisition (if no tax paid on vesting) Capital gains tax payable on the difference between share sale price and market value of shares on exercise

 Special rules apply to share-based incentives held by internationally mobile employees.
-These provisions require employers and employees to monitor the award-holder's residence over the 'life' of the award.
-In the case of a share option this will generally be from the date of grant until the award 'vests'.
+These provisions require employers and employees to monitor the award-holder's residence over the life of the award.
+In the case of a share option, this will generally be from the date of grant until the award vests.